dprada/Pynoramix/doc/source/tutorial_kinetic_analysis.rst

 Given a trajectory 1D trajectory, its kinetic analysis can be done taking advantage of the class *kinetic_1D_analysis*.
 The following subsections are a description of how to deal with this class and the functions included.

+.. seealso:: The section XXX for the details of this function.

 Loading a trajectory
 ++++++++++++++++++++